GokayGulsoy/Rust-Language/README.md

 `writing automated tests` covers the basics of writing automated unit and integration tests

+`smart pointers` covers the basics of smart pointers such as Box,Deref and Drop Traits, Rc,RefCell

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).